artifactD/CTE-For-Monkeys/courses/course-1-Intro-Poshc2-ParrotOS/step4-nginx-ssl-setup.md

     ```bash
     mv {posh.crt,posh.key} /etc/nginx/.
     ```
-    > **NOTE:** Make sure you are in your users home folder `/home/<usernmae>
+    > **NOTE:** Make sure you are in your users home folder `/home/<username>
-4. Then lets move over to our ubuntu server and edit our `/etc/nginx/conf.d/lp_proxy.conf` and add our SSL rules under our rules for 80 coms
+4. Then lets move over to our ubuntu server and edit our `/etc/nginx/conf.d/lp_proxy.conf` and add our SSL rules underneath our rules for port 80 comms
     ```nginx
     server {
         listen 443;